oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 compiled contract to ~/my_project/dist/my_contract.tz file
 ```

-### Generate Type Script Code
+### Generate TypeScript Code

-`type-script` command generates a Type Script interface for the contract from the
+`type-script` command generates a TypeScript interface for the contract from the
 specification file.
 The command takes two arguments: name of the specification
 file and name of the resulting TypeScript file.
 The resulting file will be created
 in project source code location (`./src` in our case).